shixiao/cs426-spring2022-labs/lab0/lab0.md

 Generating report in profile001.png
 ```

-As you can see in the sample output (`profile001.png`), the single RWMutex has become the bottleneck on the data structure (`runtime.usleep` is part of the RWMutex locking and waiting strategy to aoid thrashing or busy wait).
+As you can see in the sample output (`profile001.png`), the single RWMutex has become the bottleneck on the data structure (`runtime.usleep` is part of the RWMutex locking and waiting strategy to avoid thrashing or busy wait).
+Depending on your `LockedStringSet` implementation and the hardware (e.g., CPU architecture etc.), your profile might look very different from the example.
+The main point here is that you see lock contention in the single RWMutex.

 "Lock striping" is a common technique to get around lock contention of a coarse-grained lock.
 The idea is to split the data structure into "stripes" (or "buckets", or "shards"), each protected by its own finer-grained lock.
 Many queries can then be either parallelized or served from a single stripe.
 Typically, stripes are divided based on a good hash of the key or id (in our case, the string).

 **B1.** Implement `StripedStringSet` which offers the same API as `StringSet` but uses lock striping.
 Add a factory function that constructs a `StripedStringSet` with a given stripe count.
 (Starter code in `striped_string_set.go`.)